techtown-training/splunk-bootcamp/labs/05WIN.md

 It's time to start doing more complicated things in the Splunk instance.
 This time, you'll modify an existing web site in the server that will be sending metrics to Splunk.

 ### Configure the HEC
-In the Splunk GUI:
+In the Splunk GUI,

 - Click "Settings" > "Data Inputs"
 - Under "Local Inputs," click "HTTP Event Collector"
 - Verify that HEC is enabled
     - Click "Global Settings"
     - For "All Tokens," click "Enabled" if this button isn't already selected
-    - Note the value for HTTP port number, that's the port the application will use to send data
+    - Note the value for HTTP port number.
+That's the port the application will use to send data
     - Click "Save"
 - Configure an HEC token for sending data by clicking "New Token"
 - On the "Select Source" page, for "Name," enter a token name.
 For example, you could use "website token"